 SPECIFIC BUSINESS ACUMEN

 Most HR leaders desire the same goal – the respect of the CEO and line executives as an equal business partner.
 Unfortunately, few have achieved it; primarily because they have little or no pragmatic financial, operating or strategic business knowledge.
 Recently, some HR leaders have tried to gain that respect by utilizing HR analytics.
-However, these analytics are very costly and must measure the right metrics to identify actionable items that will have a positive impact on effectiveness and, hopefully, profitability.
+However, these analytics are very costly and must measure the right metrics to identify actionable items that will have a positive impact on the effectiveness and, hopefully, profitability.
 Even when the right metrics are identified and yield meaningful results, they will typically have only an indirect impact on profitability.
 To have a direct impact on profitability and thereby gain the respect of the CEO and line executives, a thorough understanding of the specific business acumen is needed.

 First, the HR leader must understand: (a) the key financial priorities on the company, division or group’s Income and Cash Flow Statements, and Balance Sheet from the CFO, (b) the key operating priorities and business objectives of each major division or group from the COO and (c) the current overall business strategy for the company and each major division or group from the CEO.
 This information is best acquired at the start of the fiscal year after the business objectives and strategies have been finalized.